Mexico–Norway relations

-Mexico–Norway relations are the diplomatic relations between Mexico and Norway.
+The nations of Mexico and Norway established diplomatic relations in 1906.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 Norway recognized Mexico after the latter obtained its independence from Spain in 1821.
 At the time, Norway was part of the Union between Sweden and Norway.
-Mexico and the Union established diplomatic relations in 1885.
+Mexico and the Union established diplomatic relations on 29 July 1885 with the signing of a Treaty of Friendship, Navigation and Commerce.
 The union disbanded in 1905 and Norway became an independent nation.
-In 1906, Mexico established diplomatic relations with Norway.
+On 5 April 1906, Mexico established diplomatic relations with Norway.

 In 1910 Norway established an embassy in Mexico City and Mexico would established an embassy in Oslo a few years later.
-Early relations were mainly between Norwegian fishing vessels that would arrive to Veracruz to trade in cod.
 During World War II, Mexico maintained diplomatic relations with the Norwegian government in exile.
 After the war, both nations re-opened their embassies, respectively.

-In 1968, Crown Prince and future King of Norway, Harald V paid an official visit to Mexico.
+In 1968, Crown Prince (and future King) of Norway, Harald V paid an official visit to Mexico.
 Since the initial visit, there have been several high-level visits between both nations.
 In June 2002, Mexico closed its embassy in Oslo due to financial restraints.
-The Mexican embassy was re-opened in 2014.
+In March 2002, Norwegian Prime Minister Kjell Magne Bondevik attended the Monterrey Consensus in the Mexican city of Monterrey where he met with President Vicente Fox.
+The Mexican embassy in Oslo was re-opened in 2014.

+In 2011, Mexican Foreign Secretary Patricia Espinosa paid a visit to Norway and in 2017, Mexican Foreign Secretary Luis Videgaray Caso also paid a visit to the country.
 In April 2018, Norwegian Prime Minister Erna Solberg paid a visit to Mexico and met with President Enrique Peña Nieto.
 While in Mexico, the two leaders discussed the joint work undertaken by their governments to strengthen political dialogue and identify new opportunities for collaboration in the energy and multilateral spheres.

 In February 2023, Norwegian Foreign Minister Anniken Huitfeldt paid a visit to Mexico and met with her counterpart Marcelo Ebrard.
+In 2024, both nations celebrated 118 years of diplomatic relations.